It can be lonely at the front of the pack

 “Management” is often listed as a bullet on a

-job description, and that’s the extent of the preparation for this; the most crucial role in any organization.
-New (and seasoned) managers often benefit from an outside perspective and a neutral space to try out approaches and troubleshoot tough situations.
+job description, and that’s the extent of the preparation for the most consequential role in any organization.
+Both new and seasoned managers benefit from an outside perspective and a private space to consider certain management approaches and troubleshoot tough situations.

 It’s typical that I work with a manager for 1-3 sessions on a particular skill or issue.
-Once we build that relationship, it’s easy to pick back up as need be.
+Once we build that relationship, it’s easy to pick back up as needed.

 Team Building/Coaching

-How teams communicate, regard each other, and their work together is the difference between success and failure - or at least a lot of unnecessary strife.
+How teams communicate and regard each other and their work is the difference between success and failure in any organization.
 I absolutely love meeting your team in person (or virtually) to work on real skills with real practice.

 I’m also happy to simply observe a team meeting and get a sense of the dynamic.
 It’s a great place to start.